PointCloudLibrary/pcl/doc/tutorials/content/cluster_extraction.rst

 parameters and variables for the extraction.
 Be careful setting the right value for **setClusterTolerance()**.
 If you take a very small value, it can happen that an actual *object* can be seen as multiple clusters.
-On the other hand, if you set the value too high, it could happen, that mutliple *objects* are seen as one cluster.
+On the other hand, if you set the value too high, it could happen, that multiple *objects* are seen as one cluster.
 So our recommendation is to just test and try out which value suits your dataset.